amirgamil/4641-Project/index.md

 ### Introduction/Background

-Wildfires are responsible for destroying and damaging communities around the world.
-These damages can number in the billions of dollars worth of property if not handled within a timely fashion.
-In recent years, wildfires have become more prevalent than ever in areas such as California, but also in lesser known areas.
-With access to datasets and more powerful technology than in the past, we strive to uncover details from past wildfires in order to help wildland firefighters stand a better chance of fighting the wildfires sooner and faster.
+Wildfires cause irreversible damage to communities.
+The wildfires’ ability to spread at an exponential rate puts great importance on extinguishing them as soon as possible.
+As wildfires have become increasingly prevalent in recent years, we strive to help firefighters and communities by taking advantage of the unprecedented access to datasets and powerful technology.

 ### Problem definition